Downtown Berkeley station: BART

 In 1995, BART changed the name of the station from "Berkeley" to "Downtown Berkeley" in an effort to minimize confusion between this station and North Berkeley.

 Removal of rotunda

 A station and plaza renovation project began construction on August 29, 2016 and opened to the public on October 19, 2018.
 The new plaza includes new lighting, landscaping, drainage, paving, and bus shelters in the overground plaza of the station.
 The old main rotunda entrance has been removed and was replaced by a glass entrance structure similar to those in Downtown Oakland.
 The $11.2 million project is funded primarily by BART, with additional funding from the City of Berkeley, Metropolitan Transportation Commission, and Alameda County.
 A further project to renovate the underground station interior is in the planning stages.

 The entrances on the southern end of the station were closed from April 13, 2020, to June 12, 2021, due to low ridership during the COVID-19 pandemic.
+Bathrooms at underground BART stations were closed after the September 11 attacks due to security concerns.
+The bathroom at Downtown Berkeley station reopened on June 30, 2023, after a renovation, with an attendant on duty during all operating hours.